centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 <TabItem value="PersistentVolume-Status" label="PersistentVolume-Status">

-This indicator will ensure that PersistentVolumes are operating correctly by looking at the phase they are in, like the `kubectl get pv` can provide:
+This indicator will ensure that PersistentVolumes are operating correctly by looking at the phase they are in.
+If the `kubectl get pv` command has the following output:

 ```text
 NAME                     CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS      CLAIM                   STORAGECLASS   REASON   AGE